OwenCochell/cursepy/docs/source/basic/collection.rst

 If you want some insight into advanced CC features, such as handler loading, be sure to check out the :ref:`Advanced Tutorial <collec_advn>`.

-In the next tutorial,
-we will be going over CurseInstance objects.